avansisintegracion/datalab/proj-kaggle-fishes/notebooks/Article2.md

 as a preprocessing tool to modify or normalize the pictures with predefined treatment like rescale, rotation, shift, shear, flip, whitening, etc. The preprocessing generator can read the images directly from a directory path using the function `flow_from_directory`.
-The result can be used as an iterator with and infinite loop that generates images in batches.
+The result is an iterator with generates images in batches in an  infinite loop.

 ```python
 # Image preprocessing generator